Netflix/falcor/README.md

 You can convert any JSON  object to a JSON Graph Object in three easy steps.

 1. Move all types of objects with non-overlapping to a shared location in the JSON object.

+# Frequently Asked Questions

+1. How do I retrieve all the data in a collection in a single request.

+In general requesting the entire contents of a collection in a single request can be hazardous.
+While lists may start small, they can grow over time as the data in backend data store grows.
+If an application request the entire contents of a list that gradually grows over time, it can eventually result in unnecessarily long load times and even out-of-memory exceptions.

+*Falcor is designed for Applications that display information to human beings in real-time.* Rather than requesting the entire contents of a list, applications are encouraged to use paging to retrieve the first  based on the clients screen-size.

+An Array must be chosen if you would like to be able to retrieve the entire contents of the list in a single request, and none of the values within need to be paths.

+2. How do I retrieve a branch node and all fonts children from a JSON Graph Model.